e-picas/dev-tools/README.md

 ## Configuration & Dependencies

 The package is distributed with a configuration file named `devtools.conf` with default settings.
-You can define or re-define some settings in this file to fit your environment needs globally.
+You can define or re-define some settings in this file to fit your environment needs.
 If you use this package as a "standalone" tool to manage different projects, you can also over-write all configuration values in a specific `.devtools` file at the root directory of each project.